Ghost Walk Bosworth Battlefield

-This place is hugely significant in British History for being the site of the famous battle between King Richard III and Henry Tudor on 22nd August 1485.
+This place is highly significant in British history as the site of the famous battle between King Richard III and Henry Tudor on 22nd August 1485.

 Whose spirits will you encounter around the battlefield site?